GizzlyFacu/CPP-Templates/Giz Template A Meson Conan CCache/README.md

 	- Check the steps in the same download msys2 page.
  	- Add C:\\msys64\\mingw64\\bin to the [System PATH](https://youtu.be/pGRw1bgb1gU?si=HhE\_k-wTZso74HdD).
 	- Verify: Open Windows Powershell and paste inside "g++ --version", if something happens, it's correctly installed.
-	- **IMPORTANT:** you can use MVSC with Meson if u have already installed Visual Studio.
+	- **IMPORTANT:** you can use MVSC with Meson if u have already installed Visual Studio (change the conan-profile).
 But I use MinGW for better portability.

 - Meson: [Get Meson](https://mesonbuild.com/Getting-meson.html#installing-meson-and-ninja-with-the-msi-installer)
 	- You will need [Python](https://www.python.org/downloads/)